Timothy Nugent: Innovations

 Nugent founded the first, and for many years the only, comprehensive program of disability services in higher education.
-By refusing to abandon his vision for veterans with disabilities, Dr. Nugent made the University of Illinois an institution of firsts: the first curb cuts, the first buses equipped with wheelchair lifts, and research that developed architectural accessibility standards that were later adopted nationally.
+By refusing to abandon his vision for veterans with disabilities, Nugent made the University of Illinois an institution of firsts: the first curb cuts, the first buses equipped with wheelchair lifts, and research that developed architectural accessibility standards that were later adopted nationally.
 He also created a comprehensive program of adapted sports for students with disabilities, leading to the founding of the National Wheelchair Basketball Association.
 He served as commissioner of the association for 25 years.
-Dr. Nugent also founded Delta Sigma Omicron, the first rehabilitation service fraternity.
+Nugent also founded Delta Sigma Omicron, the first rehabilitation service fraternity.

 Wheelchair basketball

 In 1948 the University of Illinois was the first college in the United States to establish a collegiate wheelchair basketball team, the University of Illinois Wheelchair Basketball's Gizz Kids.
-Under the management and coaching of Dr. Timothy Nugent the U of I wheelchair basketball team held the first National Wheelchair Basketball Tournament in April 1949.
+Under the management and coaching of Nugent, the U of I wheelchair basketball team held the first National Wheelchair Basketball Tournament in April 1949.
 Later in 1970, the University of Illinois formed the Ms. Kids, the first women's wheelchair basketball team in country.